This post may contain affiliate links. Please read my disclaimer for more information.

-If milk frother is a necessary piece of equipment for you, this machine might not be the one for you.
+If a milk frother is a necessary piece of equipment for you, this machine might not be the one for you.

-The model is very much similar to the one we discussed earlier (Nespresso Original).
+The model is very similar to the one we discussed earlier (Nespresso Original).
 It also comes with a removable capsule dispenser.

 This machine also offers you espresso and lungo sizes with a one-touch system.

 The machine is straightforward to use.
 All you’ve got to do is fill the water reservoir, add the single-serving Nespresso capsule, and click the button.
 Your coffee is ready!